Listen to: Devil Red

 In the half-light of dawn, when ribbons of mist wound themselves through hedgerow and hollow, the pageant would assemble.

-Boots sank deep in the earth, horses snorted against the bridle, and men – proud in their crimson coats – summoned one another with the sounding horn.
-So began the day’s theatre, half-solemn, half-savage, enacted beneath the approving gaze of society.
+Boots sank deep in the earth, horses snorted against the bridle, and men - proud in their crimson coats - summoned one another with the sounding horn.
+So began the day’s theatre, half-solemn, half-savage, enacted beneath the approving gaze of custom.

 From Necessity to Sport